adobe-fonts/source-han-serif/README.md

 Select this deployment format if you need only the glyphs for characters for a particular region, **or if you are not sure which deployment format to choose**.

 Each ZIP file contains seven font resources, one for each of the seven weights.
-If you need specific weights, download individual font resources from the [SubsetOTF](SubsetOTF) folder, otherwise click on the appropriate links below.
+If you need specific weights, download individual font resources from the [SubsetOTF](SubsetOTF) folder, otherwise click on the appropriate links below:

 [China (中国)](https://github.com/adobe-fonts/source-han-serif/raw/release/SubsetOTF/SourceHanSerifCN.zip), [Taiwan (臺灣)](https://github.com/adobe-fonts/source-han-serif/raw/release/SubsetOTF/SourceHanSerifTW.zip), [Japan (日本)](https://github.com/adobe-fonts/source-han-serif/raw/release/SubsetOTF/SourceHanSerifJP.zip), [Korea (한국)](https://github.com/adobe-fonts/source-han-serif/raw/release/SubsetOTF/SourceHanSerifKR.zip)